netsirkdmb/CapstoneProject/database-server/readme.md

 **Users Table:** [/users](https://ec2-52-42-152-172.us-west-2.compute.amazonaws.com/users)
-- get: returns all users in the database (does not include signature image)
+- get: returns all users in the database
 - post: creates a new users in the database
 - put: invalid
 - delete: deletes all users in the database

 **Users Table by ID:** [/users/1234](https://ec2-52-42-152-172.us-west-2.compute.amazonaws.com/users/1)
-- get: returns user with specified id _(specified id is represented by "1234")_, includes signature image
+- get: returns user with specified id _(specified id is represented by "1234")_
 - post: invalid
 - put: updates user with specified id, signatureImage not required
 - delete: deletes user with specified id